 California was admitted to the United States a year later.

 Immediately afterward, the capitol moved to San Jose.

 After the government left, Monterrey turned to fishing.

 Dozens of canneries lined the waterfront, an area now known as Cannery Row, which Steinbeck featured in his novel of the same name.

 Heavy overfishing caused the sardine population to collapse in the mid 1940s, and the canning business died soon afterward.

 Since then, the town has become a huge tourist magnet based on its history.

-Near the museum sits the oldest government building in Monterrey,
+Near the museum sits the oldest government building in Monterrey, the customs house

 A young great white shark at the Monterey Bay Aquarium